 St. Louis Cardinals vs Philadelphia Phillies Odds, Spread, and Totals

-The St. Louis Cardinals will continue their stretch of games against NL East opponents when they kick off a three-game series against the Philadelphia Phillies.
-The Cardinals will come into…
+The St. Louis Cardinals will continue their series against the Philadelphia Phillies tonight.
+The battle between two of the best teams in the National League started off with a closely…

-The St. Louis Cardinals will continue their stretch of games against NL East opponents when they kick off a three-game series against the Philadelphia Phillies.
-The Cardinals will come into this game as one of the hottest teams in the MLB, having won eight straight contests before tonight's showdown.
+The St. Louis Cardinals will continue their series against the Philadelphia Phillies tonight.
+The battle between two of the best teams in the National League started off with a closely contested game in which the Cardinals hung on to a 3-2 victory, banking them the first game of the series.

-The Cardinals will call upon their exceedingly deep starting rotation in this game, putting Matthew Liberatore on the bump tonight.
-Despite being surrounded by fairly low expectations prior to the season, Liberatore has been fantastic, earning a 3.07 ERA and a .95 WHIP through seven starts.
-Most recently, the lefty put up seven innings of one-run ball against the Pittsburgh Pirates, a performance that has Liberatore on a hot streak before his matchup against a strong Philadelphia lineup.

-It is not often that two good left-handed pitchers go head-to-head, but it will happen here, as Phillies starter Cristopher Sanchez is set to lock horns with Liberatore.
-Sanchez has put up even better numbers than his St. Louis counterpart, numbers punctuated by a dominant performance against the Tampa Bay Rays in which Sanchez threw six scoreless frames.
-The Cardinals have been slightly worse against left-handed pitching this season, setting the stage for a potentially strong outing from Sanchez.
+Looking to help keep the good times rolling for St. Louis is starting pitcher Sonny Gray.
+Gray has been around the block during his time in the MLB, but he is still posting quality numbers, as evidenced by his 3.50 ERA and 1.08 WHIP.
+Gray's last outing helped those numbers tremendously, with the righty pitching seven scoreless frames against the Pittsburgh Pirates.
+The Phillies represent a significantly tougher challenge than the lowly Pirates, making this an interesting test for Gray in the early going of the 2025 season.

 Spread